sydra08/art-collector/notes.md

   [ ] delete = <i class="material-icons">delete</i>
 <!-- [ ] should a user only be able to edit an artist's details but not their artworks?
 [ ] should you be able edit an artwork's artist? -->
-[ ] consider how changing the name affects the slug?
-[ ] reset database and re-seed before submitting
+[ ] should ids or slugs be used => is it bad practice to expose the id of an object?
 [ ] when you're creating a collection should you be able to select from a dropdown menu?
 [ ] review all of the messages/verbiage before submitting
-[ ] how can I make it so that form button look prettier [ ] flash messages don't always show up properly...does this have to do with when there are multiple in a route or page?
+[ ] how can I make it so that form button look prettier [ ] figure out how to replace the form buttons with other icons

+Required for go live
+[ ] reset database and re-seed before submitting
+[ ] write out a test spec?
+[ ] readme.md
+[ ] fill out spec.md

 Enhancements/Improvements for a later iteration
 + if you add an artist to your collection, by default all of the artworks are checked off